Is Oxford or Cambridge Better For Economics in 2025?

 • The Marshall Society dates back till 1927 and was founded by Alfred Marshall and is Cambridge Universities’ Economics Society.
 This society will enable you to partake in speaker events, exclusive socials and mentorship and networking.

-• The CU Entrepreneur society is a student run society which challenges students to run a three phase business plan and pits groups with each other.
+• The CU Entrepreneur Society is a student run society which challenges students to run a three phase business plan and pits groups with each other.

 As an overview, both universities provide their students with vast clubs and societies to choose from.
 Everyone will be able to find something of their interest comfortably.
 However, in regard to Economics, the Marshall Society of Cambridge is rated very highly and is well-esteemed.

-Oxford vs Cambridge Economics Starting Salaries
+Oxbridge Economics Starting Salaries

-One of the lifelong benefits you will receive from studying at Oxbridge, is that your CV will be highlighted amongst the other candidates.
+One of the lifelong benefits you will receive from studying at Oxbridge is that your CV will be highlighted amongst the other candidates.
 It will elevate your chances significantly.
 Without even considering employability, the substantial knowledge you will obtain from an Oxbridge education is something which will always set you apart from other candidates.

 Oxbridge Starting Salaries grey